-The benefits for SecureCare Health Maintenance Organization (HMO) members are identical to traditional Medicare benefits along with additional enhanced benefits. rights and responsibilities as a participating provider with THP.
+In keeping with THP's mission, we have identified members' rights, along with their responsibilities, that are clearly indicated in the member's handbook.
+The benefits for SecureCare Health Maintenance Organization (HMO) members are identical to traditional Medicare benefits.
+In addition, THP offers enhanced benefits for SecureCare members.
+It is imperative that you are aware of these rights and responsibilities as a participating provider with THP.
 You are expected to assist our members by making them aware of their rights and by supporting these within your practice.